 The Associate in Science Transfer Degree is intended for students majoring in science who wish to transfer to baccalaureate institutions in Washington.
-Two different options are offered: 1) biological science, chemistry, geology, environmental/resource sciences, and earth science or 2) computer science, physics, atmospheric science, and engineering.
+Four different options are offered: 1) biological science, chemistry, geology, environmental/resource sciences, and earth science, 2) computer science, physics, atmospheric science, and engineering, 3) electrical and computer science engineering, or 4) civil and mechanical engineering.
 This degree allows students to concentrate on fulfilling pre-major coursework in their intended field of study.

-The Associate in Science (AS) Degree, is a 90 credit program designed to parallel with the first two years of a baccalaureate institution to which they intend to transfer.
 A cumulative GPA of 2.0 or higher is required for successful completion of this degree.